For many Christians, the word mysticism raises eyebrows.

 As Thomas Merton wrote, contemplation is a way of knowing that moves beyond thinking about God and toward a direct awareness of God’s presence—an awareness that changes the one who knows.

-If knowing God is participatory, then the knower must be transformed.
+And that leads to a crucial insight: If knowing God is participatory, then the knower must be transformed.

 Contemplation: A Way of Seeing